Topher DiMaggio

 Romeo Fink (born Michael Romeo Christopher Fink; 21 December 1985), better known as Topher DiMaggio, is an American gay pornographic film actor.

 Early and personal life

 Fink was born and raised in Hawaii.
 He is half-Italian/French and half-Irish.

 At the age of 17, he became an Abercrombie & Fitch model.
 He has also modelled for Maserati and Nordstrom.
 He is a hip-hop dancer as well.

 Career

 Adult entertainment

 In 2007, Topher made his pornographic debut with a solo video.

 He has worked with numerous studios viz.
 Randy Blue, Falcon Studios, Jet Set Men, Dominic Ford, Lucas Entertainment, Raging Stallion Studios, CockyBoys, etc., winning the "Hottest Top" award at the Grabby Awards in 2014.

 In 2016, he played the role of Superman in Men.com's gay porn parody of Batman v Superman: Dawn of Justice, titled Batman v Superman: A Gay XXX Parody, which was the Best Porn Parody winner at the 2017 Cybersocket Awards.
+He was also named a FleshJack Boy in 2017.